- Home

-Radical changes to pensions unveiled in the Budget mean that the total amount that people can build up in pensions will no longer be restricted from the 2023/24 tax year.
+The total amount that people can build up in pensions is no longer restricted from the 2024/25 tax year.

-The amount you can pay into pensions each year and benefit from tax relief has also received a significant boost.
+The amount you can pay into pensions each year and benefit from tax relief has also received a significant boost in recent years.
 These pension changes are aimed at encouraging the over-50s to remain in the workforce for longer, and reverse some of the cuts to allowances made in previous tax years.

-Here, we explain which pension allowances are increasing, and how the changes may affect your retirement planning.
+Here, we explain which pension allowances have changed, and how these changes may affect your retirement planning.

 The Annual Allowance